OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 1. **Find the bucket address**

-   * On the OpenTopography website, open the Tahoe National Forest 2013 lidar dataset page.
+   * On the OpenTopography website (https://opentopography.org), open the Tahoe National Forest 2013 lidar dataset page (https://portal.opentopography.org/lidarDataset?opentopoID=OTLAS.032017.26910.1).
    * In the "Data Access" or "Download Options" section, copy the S3 URI.
 It looks like:

      ```text